Mehboudi/NonMarkovian_continuous_monitoring/RC_mapping/Readme.md

 **“Parameter Estimation in a Continuously Monitored Non-Markovian Quantum System.”**

-The main notebook (`RC_mapping.ipynb`, and an equivalent working copy `final_brownian copy.ipynb`) compares three dynamical descriptions for a harmonic system coupled to a structured environment:
+The main notebook `RC_mapping.ipynb` compares three dynamical descriptions for a harmonic system coupled to a structured environment:

 1. **LOCAL**: GKLS dynamics for the system mode only
-2. **GLOBAL**: GKLS dynamics for the enlarged system + reaction coordinate (S-RC)
+2. **GLOBAL**: GKLS dynamics for the enlarged system + reaction coordinate (S-RC unit)
 3. **EXACT**: Non-Markovian dynamics from inverse Laplace methods and noise-kernel integration

----

-## Contents

-- `RC_mapping.ipynb`
-  Main notebook with full workflow:
-  - parameter setup
-  - local master equation
-  - global (S-RC) master equation
-  - exact dynamics using residue/inverse-Laplace approach
-  - comparative plots for first and second moments

-- `final_brownian copy.ipynb`
-  A duplicate/working version of the same analysis.

-- `Readme`
-  This file.

 ---